 However, it has quite a unique history to it.

-The Phillips Fox Billabong is an ephemeral billabong - meaning that it contains surface water some of the time and is dry at other times.
-This is a common situation in Australian billabongs with our variable rainfall and flooding patterns.
-In fact many of our ecosystems have had to adapted to wild extremes – floods, droughts, fire, cold, heat etc. This actually creates quite complex ecosystems that have various components that can flourish during these different phases.
+It is an ephemeral billabong - meaning that it contains surface water some of the time and is dry at other times.
+This is a common situation for Australian billabongs with our variable rainfall and flooding patterns.
+Many Australian ecosystems have adapted to extremes such as floods, droughts, fire, cold and heat.
+This actually creates quite complex ecosystems that have various components that can flourish during these different phases.

 The Koori people frequented the area for food gathering and cultural reasons.
-Just behind the billabong is the ancient ”Stepped Tree” which was used by the Koori for centuries.
+Just behind the billabong is the large ancient ”Stepped Tree” which was used by the Koori for centuries.

 Charterisville House (which still exists on Burke Road North) was used extensively by the Heidelberg School Impressionists from around 1890 to 1900.
 Many of these great artists would have stood next to this billabong admiring its Australian aesthetics.
 The Artist’s Trail painting “Moonrise” by Phillips Fox shows the billabong in 1900.

-Please take some time to reflect on the disparate cultures that have all been drawn to this spot.
+Please take some time to reflect on the diverse cultures that have all been drawn to this spot.
 Some have done so for the productive nature of the soil but the unique attraction of this river landscape has also been a powerful drawcard for many.